 The MBTA's investments in track signals and systems through its Signals and System Upgrade Program during FFYs 2021 to 2025 will, over time, help reduce the need for performance restrictions on fixed guideways.
-These investments include Green Line track upgrades, upgrades and improvements to Red Line, Orange Line, and Green Line signals, and specific signal upgrades at Alewife Station.
+These investments include Green Line and Framingham/Worcester Line track upgrades, improvements to track infrastructure at Alewife Station, upgrades and improvements to Red Line, Orange Line, and Green Line signals, and specific signal upgrades at Alewife and North Stations.
 Chapter 3 describes these investments in more detail.

-The MBTA will be funding other improvements that will enhance the performance of fixed guideway systems, including the implementation of automatic train control systems for the commuter rail network and power infrastructure upgrades at various locations.
+The MBTA will be funding other improvements that will enhance the performance of fixed guideway systems, including the implementation of automatic train control systems for the commuter rail network, improvements to infrastructure along the Mattapan High Speed Line, and power infrastructure upgrades at various locations.
 The installation of new track and systems as part of the Green Line Extension project will also affect fixed guideway infrastructure performance measures in the future.